umyewon/umyewon/README.md

 <h1> This is Yewon 👋 </h1>
  </div>

+ <p>I love to experience new things!</p>
- <p>I studied Culinary Arts and Restaurant Management for 4 years in University.</p>
+ <p>I studied Culinary Arts and Restaurant Management so I have been worked at Kempinski Hotel in Germany for 6 months as a Chef</p>
+ <p>But now I am going to attempt new challenge.</p>
- <p>But now I am studying computer programming with full stack course.
+ <p>Currently, I am studying computer programming with full stack course.
 It was a great choice to study this field and I'm ready to learn more! </p>

  <br>

 <div  align="center">